RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_verification_logic_bil.md

 * loop through the target segment string and count the number of spaces
 * the number of words corresponds to the number of spaces + 1

 Note that we will not check for non-breaking spaces, hyphens, etc., which is what you might have to do in a 'real', productive implementation.
-If the number of spaces +1 exceeds the maximum word count, a warning message will be added to the **Messages** window of <Var:ProductName>.
+If the number of spaces +1 exceeds the maximum word count, a warning message will be added to the **Messages** window of Var:ProductName.
 Also, when the translator confirms a WordArt translation that exceeds the maximum word count, a yellow warning icon will be displayed next to the segment in question.
 The ReportMessage method takes the following parameters:

 * The name of the verifier plug-in that has thrown the message
 * The [ErrorLevel](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.ErrorLevel.yml), which in this case we set to [Warning](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.ErrorLevel.yml#fields).
 The fact that the word count has been exceeded, is not considered a critical problem, as it does not prevent the translator from generating a valid Microsoft Word target file.
 The translator is just prompted to re-consider the translation and shorten it.
 * A detailed description of the problem, which helps the user ascertain why this segment has been flagged to help him/her take corrective action, i.e. shorten the translation.
 * The start and end location of the target string that has caused the problem.
-By specifying the 'from' and 'up to' location you allow users to jump to the faulty target segment in the document by double-clicking the error message in the **Messages** window of <Var:ProductName>.
+By specifying the 'from' and 'up to' location you allow users to jump to the faulty target segment in the document by double-clicking the error message in the **Messages** window of Var:ProductName.

 # [C#](#tab/tabid-8)
 ```cs